Convex bodies associated to actions of reductive groups: Introduction

-The string convex body is a special case of the convex bodies considered in \cite{Lazarsfeld-Mustata}, \cite{Askold-Kiumars-affine} and \cite{Askold-Kiumars-Newton-Okounkov}.
-When the $G$-variety under consideration is spherical (and hence any $G$-algebra $A \subset \c(X)[t]$ is multiplicity-free) the multiplicity body $\hat{\Delta}(A)$ coincides with the moment body $\Delta(A)$ (see Section \ref{subsec-spherical}).
-Moreover, if the algebra $A$ is finitely generated (e.g. the homogeneous coordinate ring of a spherical $G$-variety) we see that the string body of $A$ is a polytope.
+It is shown in \cite{Kiumars-string} that the string convex bodies are special cases of the convex bodies considered in \cite{Askold-Kiumars-affine, Askold-Kiumars-Newton-Okounkov} and \cite{Lazarsfeld-Mustata}, at least when the $G$-variety under consideration is spherical.
+In this case, any $G$-algebra $A \in {\bf A}_G(X)$ is multiplicity-free and the multiplicity body $\widehat{\Delta}(A)$ coincides with the moment body $\Delta(A)$ (see Section \ref{subsec-spherical}).
+Moreover, if the algebra $A$ is finitely generated (e.g. the homogeneous coordinate ring of a {projective spherical} $G$-variety) we see that the string body of $A$ is a polytope.
 These construct a rich class of examples for which it is guaranteed that the convex bodies in \cite{Lazarsfeld-Mustata} and \cite{Askold-Kiumars-affine} are polytopes.

-From the main theorems on the asymptotic of semigroups of integral points (Section \ref{subsec-semigroup}) and the construction of the string body of $A$ it follows that the volume of the string body is responsible for the asymptotic of the Hilbert function of $A$: \begin{THM} Let $H_A(k) = \dim A_k$ be the Hilbert function of $A$.
-Let $q = \dim \tilde{\Delta}(A)$.
-Then: 1) $H_A$ has growth degree $q$, i.e. $\lim_{k \to \infty} H_A(k)/k^{q}$ exists and is a positive number $a_q$ (called the $q$-th growth coefficient of $H_A$).
-2) We have the following formulae for $a_{q}$ in terms of the three convex bodies associated to $A$: